 Asbestos in Exterior Building Materials

 Before the 1980s, exterior building materials containing asbestos were common in the construction industry.
-Because of the fire- and heat-resistant properties, asbestos was the perfect solution as a fire-retardant insulator in panels, roofing, and structural applications.
+Because of its fire- and heat-resistant properties, asbestos was the perfect solution as a fire-retardant insulator in panels, roofing, and structural applications.
 Therefore, the buildings built between 1920 and 1980 potentially have in some form asbestos exterior materials.

 Asbestos is a health risk factor when its fibers become airborne.
-If inhaled or ingested, it can cause severe diseases that can develop decades after exposure.
+If inhaled or ingested, it can cause severe diseases that develop decades after exposure.
 However, asbestos that isn't airborne is not inherently dangerous.
 It represents a risk only when disturbed through drilling, cutting, sawing, or breaking.
 For safety reasons, if there's no information available on whether a building material contains asbestos or not, it should be treated carefully.